jefuwork/java-ee-phone-book/GIFSPRESENTATION.md

 ![](https://i.imgur.com/5YRXdnZ.gif)

-User can see his own records (private and public) + other's public.
+User can see his own records (private and public) + others' public.
 Admin can see all records.

 Login form uses j_security_check.